-I know legal jargons can be confusing.
+Legal jargons can be confusing.
 Sometimes, they are even used by the opposing counsel to intimidate you.
-At Diana Mohyi Attorney-at-Law PC, I’ll help you stand confidently in your case.
-Feel free to read up on some frequently used legalese to familiarize yourself.
+Diana Mohyi Attorney-at-Law PC will help you stand confidently in your case.
+Feel free to read up on some frequently used legalese to familiarize yourself:

 A writing or a statement made under oath declaring its truth.